cloudera/hue/docs/gethue/content/en/posts/2021-04-09-collaborate-on-your-sql-queries-and-results-directly-within-slack.md

 The main bot logic lies on top of the Hue server listening to the events posted by the Hue App from Slack to an endpoint, processing the data accordingly and using Slack API methods for sending the desired response.

-To manually set-up the Hue App, follow the steps mentioned in the [link here](https://docs.gethue.com/administrator/configuration/server/#manual-slack-app-installation)
+To manually set-up the Hue App, follow these steps mentioned in the [Hue docs](https://docs.gethue.com/administrator/configuration/server/#manual-slack-app-installation)

 Now, open Hue, run some query and copy its link: